Importing configuration from an identity provider and configuring the SAML authentication

 If a user does not specify a Name ID when initiating single sign-on, the first value specified in the NameID Format list is chosen and supported by the remote IdP.

-Note: For linking user accounts from the service provider and the remote IdP together, after logging in, the persistent NameID format must be at the top of the list.
+Note: For linking user accounts from the SP and the remote IdP together, after an end user logs in to the integrated BMC application through the SAML IdP, the persistent NameID format must be at the top of the list.

-Auth Context Compare Options (exact, minimum, maximum, better) available for the auth context compare.
-Auth Context Authentication context that maps the SAML 2.0-defined authentication context classes to the authentication level that is set for the user session for the service provider.
-Auth Issuer
+Authentication context that maps the SAML 2.0-defined authentication context classes to the authentication level that is set for the user session for the SP.

-Issuer details that are used by the SAML authentication request XML to inform the IdP about the entity ID of the service provider for this request.
+Issuer details that are used by the SAML authentication request XML to inform the IdP about the entity ID of the SP for this request.

 If the value is not specified, by default, the entity ID of the current realm is used as an Issuer in SAML authentication request.